 A common element in all forms of chatbots and intelligent assistants, especially all before the point of pure-play investment/trading apps, is the moment of a handoff to the human assistant.
 It’s equally important for the chatbot to enable customer success in the shortest time as it is important to point out the moment in communication when the user starts being frustrated with the inability to find an answer.
 The ability to “see” that moment and engage the human assistant is critical for the whole experience.

-But back to European chapter of the chatbot industry.
-What’s unique about Europe and AI-powered chatbots is the Art.
+Art.
 22 GDPR Automated individual decision-making, including profiling, where the regulatory framework clearly and formally forbids decisions and actions about an individual to be made relying solely on “automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.”
 Art.22 requires the data controller to “implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.”

 This particular clause in the European data regulation can have certain implications on the length banks can go in creating powerful chatbots and pure-play automated advisory solutions that are able to take actions on behalf of the user, particularly in cases where those actions may not result in customer success.
 On the other hand, most chatbots today are not yet in the iteration when they are able to take actions binding an individual in irreversible or serious legal entanglements.